systemsguide/systemsguide.github.io/docs/index.md

 ### Version 2.0

-This is a 2024 rewrite of the original 2022 *plural respect* - made with a better understanding of ourselves, less redundancy over more than one, more conviction, more exposure to plural experiences, a more consistent tone throughout, and of course - the help of our friends.
+This is a 2024 rewrite of the original 2022 *plural respect* - made with a better understanding of ourselves, less redundancy with more than one, more conviction, more exposure to plural experiences, a more consistent tone throughout, and of course - the help of our friends.
 PR1.0 is available [here](/v1) for archival purposes.